 Prove Odin Doesn’t Exist

 Let’s assume we are the public library and someone asks us what we are researching.
-We tell them religion and they use a number of logical fallacies in an attempt to prove their Supreme Being exists.
+We tell them religion and they use several logical fallacies to prove their Supreme Being exists.

 Continuing with our discussion of Odin at the library.